Oil Prices Wane After Output Cap Extension

 Continue Reading Below

-"A lack of any significant bullishness in the weekend let the bears regain control they were looking for," said Donald Morton, senior vice president at Herbert J. Sims & Co., who oversees an energy trading desk.
+The moves reversed gains after the Organization of the Petroleum Exporting Countries and a group of non-OPEC producers led by Russia agreed last week to extend a deal to hold down crude output by nearly 2% through the end of 2018.

-Mr. Morton said traders are expecting government data this week to show increases in fuel inventories.
-And traders who rely on algorithms to put on short-term trades have been liquidating bullish positions, accelerating the selloff, he said.
+But higher prices could spur higher production from places such as the U.S. and Canada, something that could cap price increases.

-The Organization of the Petroleum Exporting Countries and a group of non-OPEC producers led by Russia agreed Thursday to extend a deal to hold down crude output by nearly 2% through the end of 2018.
+"It seems as if as WTI gets close to $60 and Brent pushes toward $65, worries that some of the cuts will basically be offset by the production expected to come seems to take some of the wind out of the sails of the market," said Gene McGillian, research manager at Tradition Energy.

 Continue Reading Below